volution/kawipiko/documentation/readme.rst

 Symlinks, hardlinks, loops, and duplicated files ................................................

-You freely use symlinks (including pointing outside of the website root) and they will be crawled during archival respecting the "logical" hierarchy they introduce.
+You freely use symlinks (including pointing outside of the content root) and they will be crawled during archival respecting the "logical" hierarchy they introduce.
 (Any loop that you introduce into the hierarchy will be ignored and a warning will be issued.)

-You can safely symlink or hardlink the same file (or folder) in multiple places (within the website root), and its contents will be stored only once.
+You can safely symlink or hardlink the same file (or folder) in multiple places (within the content hierarchy), and its data will be stored only once.
-(The same applies to duplicated files that have exactly the same contents.)
+(The same applies to duplicated files that have exactly the same data.)